Defi-Oracle-Tooling/absolute-realms-dashboard/docs/architecture.md

 ## Data Flow

 1. User signs in with Azure AD (MSAL)
-2. User interacts with tasks (CRUD via Firestore)
+2. User interacts with tasks (CRUD via Azure Cosmos DB)
-3. User can generate tasks using OpenAI (backend API)
+3. User can generate tasks using Azure AI Foundry (backend API)
 4. All data is synced and rendered in the UI